NoBlackBoxes/LastBlackBox/course/bootcamp/day_4/Morning.md

     http://192.168.43.78:8000

-and now you should see a live stream of your Raspberry Pi’s camera
+and now you should see a live stream of your Raspberry Pi’s camera.

+*Stop the stream by `Ctrl+C`*

 Task 5: Transfer and open a photo
 ---------------------------------